xymatic/dos/README.md

 ### Allocators

-Custom allocators allow you to control how objects are managed between init and disposed.
-The default should work well for most cases, but if you, for example want to get some allocation pattern info for debugging purposes, you can subclass an Allocator.
+Custom allocators allow you to control how objects are managed between init and dispose.
+The default should work well for most cases, but if you for example want to get some allocation pattern info for debugging purposes, you can subclass an Allocator.

 ```javascript
 var ns = {};